irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * **HE Slug**: doubles your damage, but removes extra headshot damage.
 Shoots explosives.
 Damage radius fall of was reduced, which leads to enemies in the blast radius receiving more damage.
 Self-damage to players was also reduced.
 * **Flechette**: 'Pellet' amount reduced to 6.
 Still provides body armor pen and increased damage range.
 * **AP slugs**: provides same AP and similar range bonuses as in vanilla PD2, but ammo pick up is worse.
-* **Dragon's breath**: Reduces amount of pellets to 9.
+* **Dragon's breath**: Reduces amount of pellets to 8.
 Deals 350 fire damage over a 2 second period to any lit target.
-* **Tombstone slug**: Deals roughly 300 damage over 6 seconds, and stun-locks enemies during full poision duration.
+* **Tombstone slug**: Deals roughly 250 damage over 6 seconds, and stun-locks enemies during full poision duration.
+Damage is no longer affected by weapon's damage drop off, and always deals full damage.
 Helpfull for low damage class shotguns, and/or vampire-like-regen perks.

 # Light machine guns: